spencer741/ibm-carbon-hud/README.md

+Notice: This project is **not** ready for production use.
+Migration to TypeScript, finishing core features, and more testing are still in the works.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Aimed at creating a react component built from [IBM Carbon Design System](https://www.carbondesignsystem.com) that contains a Navigation overlay (Heads up display) for bootstrapping your next app.